 Read More: Reverse Bicep Curl: Muscle Worked, Benefits, Variations

-3. Incline Dumbbell Curls
+3. Incline Dumbbell Curl

 How To Do

-- Curl the dumbbells up to shoulder levels and then curl back to the starting position.
+- Slowly lower the dumbbells back to the starting position.

 Tips